Looking After Your Mental Health Whilst Working from Home

 Socialise with Your Co-workers

-If you have pre-existing mental health conditions, your employer has a duty to make adjustments to the new way of working.
-This can include additional support, shorter working hours, specialist equipment etc. It is reasonable for your employer to expect some disruption when it comes to their employees usual productivity.
+If you have pre-existing mental health conditions, your employer has a duty of care to make sure there are adjustments to your new way of working.
+This can include additional support, shorter working hours, specialist equipment etc. After all, it is reasonable for your employer to expect some disruption when it comes to their employees usual productivity.
 Remember to have self-compassion and not be too hard on yourself if your work output isn’t the same as usual.

 Need More Help?